Most Trolled Movies Of 2019: Student Of The Year 2 Tops The List

 Kalank

 Karan Johar's yet another film from his production house, Kalank, also met with the same fate and ended up being one of the most trolled movies of 2019.
-In fact, many netizens claimed on Twitter that they couldn't watch the entire movie and exited theatres even before the interval!
+In fact, many netizens claimed on Twitter that they couldn't watch the entire movie and had exited theatres even before the interval!

 Saaho